Ike & Tina Turner Revue Live

-Ike & Tina Turner Revue Live is the first live album by Ike & Tina Turner released on Kent Records in 1964.
+Ike & Tina Turner Revue Live is the first live album by Ike & Tina Turner, released on Kent Records in 1964.

 Background

 The Ike & Tina Turner Revue was formed in 1960 in St. Louis by songwriter, musician, and bandleader Ike Turner.
-By 1964, Ike Turner and his wife Tina Turner, lead singer of his band, had a string of hit singles but no charting albums.
-After four years with Sue Records, they signed with Kent Records.
-The Revue had already built a reputation as "one of the most potent live acts on the R&B circuit," so for their first, and the only Kent album release while signed to the label, they recorded a live album.
+By 1963, Ike Turner and his wife Tina Turner, lead singer of his band, had a string of R&B hit singles but no charting albums on Sue Records.
+They recorded on Turners own Sonja label and then signed with Warner Bros.
+Records in 1964.
+They also released a few singles and an album on Kent Records.
+The Revue had already built a reputation as "one of the most potent live acts on the R&B circuit," so for their first, and the only Kent album they recorded a live album.